nchinling/jenkins-advance-features/README.md

 ## Introduction

-This Jenkins Pipeline project explores advanced features in Jenkins such as multi-branch builds, promotions, parameter triggers, upstream-downstream triggers, notifications, containerisation and deployment.
-More details will be provided.
+This Jenkins Pipeline project explores advanced features in Jenkins including but not limited to multi-branch builds, tests, static code analysis, parameter triggers, input, notifications with email, containerisation with Docker and deployment to AWS.

 ## Features

-- xxxx
-- xxxx
+- Multi-branch builds
+- Boolean parameter for deploy to DockerHub
-- xxxx
+- Email notifications
-- xxxx
+- Docker containerisation
+- Input (Yes or No to AWS)
+- AWS deployment using Docker, Elastic Container Registry (ECR), Elastic Beanstalk (EB)